Di-Ep Biomedical Editorial Services Ltd strives to improve the reporting quality of published research papers.

 For additional information visit the following web site: http://www.icmje.org

-Acta Neurochirurgica-the references need to be in alphabetical order in the reference list.
+Acta Neurochirurgica-the references need to appear in alphabetical order and numbered consecutively.

 References should be ALPHABETICALLY arranged A,B,C...

 Personal communications should only be mentioned in the text.
 Citations in the text should be identified by numbers in square brackets, and the list of references at the end of the paper should be both alphabetized under the first author's name and numbered.
 References by the same author or team of authors should be listed in chronological order.